Code of Student Conduct

 - Suspension is used when other attempts to change behavior have failed.
 This involves suspension from enrollment and presence on campus at any time.
 This action will be in effect for at least one long semester and may constitute permanent severance from the college.
 The length of the suspension will be determined by the seriousness of the actions and the possibility of future problems with the student.

-- Immediate Suspension is used when a student’s presence poses continuing danger to people or property or an ongoing threat of disruption to the academic process.
-The student may be immediately removed from the college with loss of all college privileges.
+- Interim Suspension is used when a student’s presence poses continuing danger to people or property or an ongoing threat of disruption to the academic process.
+The student may be immediately removed from the college.
 In such incidents, a notice of hearing to the student will follow for resolution of the matter as soon as is practical.

 When a student is alleged to have violated Northshore Technical Community College’s Code of Student Conduct by an offense committed off of the college premises, the College reserves the right to investigate and adjudicate.
 All students enrolled in NTCC should clearly understand that the college is expressly concerned with student conduct both on and off campus.
 Northshore Technical Community College expects the behavior of its students, at all times and in all settings, to be guided by the same standards that define acceptable forms of student conduct.
 To this end, any student enrolled at NTCC who is found in violation of the Code of Student Conduct or state or federal laws, even in an off-campus setting, is subject to administrative disciplinary procedures that could result in one or a combination of several disciplinary sanctions as listed in the Student Handbook.

-Based on the reasonable belief that a student has been involved in conduct off campus incompatible with the college’s function as an educational institution or with the mission of Northshore Technical Community College, the Associate Provost of Student Affairs, in his/her discretion, may invoke the disciplinary process.
+Based on the reasonable belief that a student has been involved in conduct off campus incompatible with the college’s function as an educational institution or with the mission of Northshore Technical Community College, the Vice Chancellor of Student Affairs, in his/her discretion, may invoke the disciplinary process.

 Harassment/Sexual Harassment, Intimidation and Bullying